dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 endpoint for each object resource.
 These can be accessed by *GET* or *PUT* on the appropriate `/api/<object-type>/<object-id>/translations` endpoint.

-As an example, for a data element with identifier *FTRrcoaog83* you could use `/api/dataElements/FTRrcoaog83/translations` to get and update translations.
-The fields available are *property* with options *NAME*, *SHORT_NAME*, *DESCRIPTION*, the *locale* which supports any valid locale ID and the the *value* itself.
+As an example, for a data element with identifier `FTRrcoaog83` you could use `/api/dataElements/FTRrcoaog83/translations` to get and update translations.
+The fields available are `property` with options *NAME*, *SHORT_NAME*, *DESCRIPTION*, `locale` which supports any valid locale ID and the translated property `value`.

 Example of NAME property for French locale: